ReScience/ReScience-submission/article/article.md

 ![Predictability (correlation between predicted and observed abundances) and prediction distance (days) (figure 2 in the original article).](figures/prediction_distance.pdf) {#fig:prediction_distance}

+**Add to the previous figure the data from the original article: "fig5.r-squared.csv".**

 # Conclusion